Teresa Cahill: Career

-Her concerts include Symphony no. 8 by Mahler with the Chicago Symphony Orchestra and Georg Solti, with Michael Gielen at the Vienna Festival, then with Riccardo Chailly in the 1987 Berlin Festival open; Beethoven’s Missa Solemnis with Colin Davis and the Boston Symphony Orchestra; and Shostakovich’s Symphony no.14 with Dietrich Fischer-Dieskau and the WDR Cologne Orchestra under Gary Bertini.
+Her concerts include Symphony no. 8 by Mahler with the Chicago Symphony Orchestra and Georg Solti, with Michael Gielen at the Vienna Festival, then with Riccardo Chailly in the 1987 Berlin Festival open; Beethoven's Missa Solemnis with Colin Davis and the Boston Symphony Orchestra; and Shostakovich's Symphony no.14 with Dietrich Fischer-Dieskau and the WDR Cologne Orchestra under Gary Bertini.

-She also sang Vienna Webern cantatas at the Vienna Symphony Orchestra Mahler’s Second Symphony with Gennadi Rozhdestvensky, Mahler’s Fourth with Klaus Tennstedt, Mahler’s Eighth with Eliahu Inbal and Henze’s Elegy for Young Lovers in Frankfurt, London and Gutersloh as part of the composer’s 60th birthday celebrations.
-Teressa also performed in Texas at Michael Tippett's 80th birthday concert performance of A Child of our Time in Houston, and she also performed Tippett’s Third Symphony.
+She also sang Vienna Webern cantatas at the Vienna Symphony Orchestra Mahler's Second Symphony with Gennadi Rozhdestvensky, Mahler's Fourth with Klaus Tennstedt, Mahler's Eighth with Eliahu Inbal and Henze's Elegy for Young Lovers in Frankfurt, London and Gutersloh as part of the composer's 60th birthday celebrations.
+Teresa also performed in Texas at Michael Tippett's 80th birthday concert performance of A Child of our Time in Houston, and she also performed Tippett's Third Symphony.

 Awards and recognition

 In 2017, Teresa Cahill was awarded the Elgar Medal and the Sir Charles Santley Gift, both of which are considered lifetime achievement awards.